Armenians: Diaspora

-Small Armenian trading and religious communities have existed outside Armenia for centuries.
-For example, a community survived for over a millennium in the Holy Land, and one of the four-quarters of the walled Old City of Jerusalem has been called the Armenian Quarter.
+While the largest Armenian diaspora populations reside in Russia, the United States, France, and other countries, small Armenian trading and religious communities have existed outside Armenia for centuries.
+A prominent community has continued since the 4th century in the Holy Land, and one of the quarters of the walled Old City of Jerusalem is called the Armenian Quarter.
 An Armenian Catholic monastic community of 35 founded in 1717 exists on an island near Venice, Italy.
-There are also remnants of formerly populous communities in Turkey (Istanbul), India, Myanmar, Thailand, Belgium, Portugal, Italy, Israel, Poland, Austria, Hungary, Bulgaria, Romania, Serbia, Ethiopia, Sudan and Egypt.

-Regardless, most of the modern days diaspora consists of Armenians scattered throughout the world as a direct consequence of the genocide of 1915, constituting the main portion of the Armenian diaspora.
-However, Armenian communities in the Georgian capital city of Tbilisi, in Syria and in Iran existed since antiquity.
+The region of Western Armenia was an influential part of the Eastern Roman Empire, which was absorbed by the Ottoman Empire in the 16th century.
+The Armenian population of the Ottoman Empire is estimated to have been between 1.5 and 2.5 million in the early 20th century.
+Most of the modern Armenian diaspora consists of Armenians scattered throughout the world as a direct consequence of massacres and genocide in the Ottoman Empire.
+However, Armenian communities in Iran, Georgia (Tbilisi), and Syria existed since antiquity.
+During the Middle Ages and the centuries prior to the genocide, additional communities were formed in Greece, Bulgaria, Hungary, Kievan Rus' and the territories of Russia, Poland, Austria, and Lebanon.
+There are also remnants of historic communities in Turkey (Istanbul), India, Myanmar, Thailand, Belgium, the Netherlands, Portugal, Italy, Israel-Palestine, Iraq, Romania, Serbia, Ethiopia, Sudan and Egypt.

+The Nagorno-Karabakh region in Azerbaijan had an overwhelming Armenian majority until 2023.
+From 1991 to 2023, the region was governed by the Armenia-backed Republic of Artsakh, a largely unrecognized breakway state.
+After Azerbaijan defeated Artsakh in 2023 after decades of conflict, nearly the entire population fled into Armenia.

 Within the diasporan Armenian community, there is an unofficial classification of the different kinds of Armenians.
 For example, Armenians who originate from Iran are referred to as Parskahay (պարսկահայ), while Armenians from Lebanon are usually referred to as Lipananahay (լիբանանահայ).
 Armenians of the Diaspora are the primary speakers of the Western dialect of the Armenian language.
 This dialect has considerable differences with Eastern Armenian, but speakers of either of the two variations can usually understand each other.
 Eastern Armenian in the diaspora is primarily spoken in Iran and European countries such as Ukraine, Russia, and Georgia (where they form a majority in the Samtskhe-Javakheti province).
-In diverse communities (such as in Canada and the U.S.) where many different kinds of Armenians live together, there is a tendency for the different groups to cluster together.
+In diverse communities (such as in the United States and Canada) where many different kinds of Armenians live together, there is a tendency for the different groups to cluster together.